Richard Burridge (priest)

 Richard Alan Burridge (born 11 June 1955) is a Church of England priest, biblical scholar and a former Dean of King's College London.

 Early life and education

 Burridge was born on 11 June 1955 to Alan Burridge and Iris Joyce Burridge (née Coates).
 Burridge played guitar in the band Exousia in the 1970s, and continues to record as a solo artist.
-He was educated at University College, Oxford where he received an MA and the University of Nottingham where he read for a PhD.
+He was educated at University College, Oxford, where he received an MA, and then at the University of Nottingham, where he read for a PhD.
 His doctoral thesis on the genre of the gospels was published in 1992 as What are the Gospels?
 A Comparison with Graeco-Roman Biography.
 It played a part in establishing that the Gospels were read as biographies in the first centuries after Christ, and that they belonged to a recognised literary genre of biographies rather than being unprecedented writings which reflected the faith and life of the post-Easter church.